2024Studios/Project_Guidlines/C# Guidelines.md

    - bool properties consist of questions that begin with `Is`, `Has`, `Did` etc.. when possible
    - For casing, a “word” is anything written without internal spaces, including acronyms.
 For example, MyRpc instead of MyRPC.
    - Names of interfaces start with I, e.g. IInterface.
-   - We avoid `this.` and `var` unless absolutely necessary.
+   - aAvoid `this.` and `var` unless necessary.
-   - We always specify the visibility, even if it's the default (e.g. private string _foo not string _foo).
+   - Always specify the visibility, even if it's the default (e.g. private string _foo not string _foo).
 Visibility should be the first modifier (e.g. public abstract not abstract public).

 Unity Specific
    - Favour the use of `[SerializeField]` and also write `private` along with it for example `[SerializeField] private int mySerializedField;`